JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 Add space to the rightmost column if you need to align it with other tables in the same window.

-If content doesn’t fit a cell’s width, cut the text by the right border:
+If content doesn't fit a cell's width, cut the text by the right border:

 ![](too-long-line.png)

-<p>Do <b>not</b> put ellipsis at the end of a cropped line, as it can be confused with the content.
-Also, ellipsis can form a separate redundant column when content in the majority of cells in one column doesn’t fit its width.</p>
+Do **not** put ellipsis at the end of a cropped line, as it can be confused with the content.
+Also, ellipsis can form a separate redundant column when content in the majority of cells in one column doesn't fit its width.

-<p>Do <b>not</b> add a fade-away gradient for cropped text, as it adds too many shades to a table text, and they attract too much attention.</p>
+Do **not** add a fade-away gradient for cropped text, as it adds too many shades to a table text, and they attract too much attention.

 ### Placement

 Do **not** put vertical elements (for example, diagrams) in the middle of a table, as they prevent users from scanning data easily:

-<p class='label incorrect'>Incorrect</p>
+Incorrect:

 ![](../../../images/ui/table/history-graph-incorrect.png)

-<p>Place them closer to the sides instead:</p>
+Place them closer to the sides instead:

-<p class='label correct'>Correct</p>
+Correct:

 ![](../../../images/ui/table/table_history.png)